Top 10 Best Smartwatch Apps for Designers

 Why Is a Smartwatch a Good Idea for Designers?

-And for those who still aren’t sold on the idea of having a gadget by their wrist, here are three reasons why you should try it out.
+And for those who still aren't sold on having a gadget by their wrist, here are three reasons to try it out.

 1) Stay updated with what is going on

 No matter how organised and disciplined you are as a creative professional, sooner or later, you will have to deal with a heap load of information coming your way.

 With the best smartwatch apps, you can keep this info in check by being notified of the most relevant updates that might be missed otherwise (for example, an important meeting reminder while you're busy on another project).